Sam-Vrgl/APIDOC/README.md

 ## Installation

-1. Unzip the project files to a directory of your choice or clone the repository
+1. Unzip the project files to a directory of your choice or clone the repository.
 2. Install the dependencies: `npm install`
 3. Run `npm install --save-dev @types/swagger-jsdoc @types/swagger-ui-express @types/express @types/node`
 4. In case of problems try `npm audit fix --force`